-Obsessive-compulsive disorder (OCD) is an anxiety disorder with unreasonable and unwanted thoughts becoming a habit.
-These repetitive behaviors make you feel compelled to perform obsessed activity in all circumstances.
-Thoughts and impulses in people with obsessive-compulsive disorder are excessive and unreasonable.
+Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by uncontrollable, unwanted thoughts that are ritualized.
+These repetitive behaviours make you feel compelled to perform the obsessed activity in all circumstances.
+People with OCD recognize that the thoughts and impulses are a product of their mind and, are excessive and unreasonable.
 Yet these intrusive thoughts become difficult to be settled by logic or reasoning.

-The recurring thoughts, irrational urges, or images that are experienced; are intrusive and unaccounted for and, for most people, cause anxiety or distress.
-Individuals often try to ignore them, suppress them, or neutralize them with different thoughts or actions.
+The recurring thoughts, irrational urges, or images that are experienced; are intrusive and unaccounted for and, for most people, causes anxiety or distress.
+Individuals often tries to ignore them, suppress them, or neutralize them with a different thoughts or actions.
 But it seems like a cassette getting stuck in an old record, causing the brain to get fixated on particular thoughts or urges.
-These suppressions are accompanied by behaviors that are aimed at preventing or reducing distress or a feared situation.
-Although the compulsion may bring some relief to the worry, the obsession returns and the cycle repeats over and over.
+These suppressions are the accompanied by behaviours which are aimed at preventing or reducing distress or a feared situation.
+Although the compulsion may bring some relief to the worry, but the obsession returns and the cycle repeats over and over.
 In the most severe cases, a constant repetition of rituals can make a normal routine impossible.